-Other expenses were \$10.3 million, down from \$13.4 million in the prior year, due primarily to lower incentive compensation expenses throughout the Company, given the decreased profitability.
+Other expenses were \$9.0 million, down from \$10.3 million in the prior year, due primarily to lower incentive compensation expenses throughout the Company, given the decreased profitability.

-Foreign exchange loss was \$5.5 million, compared to \$2.8 million for last year.
+Foreign exchange loss was \$1.9 million, compared to \$5.5 million for the prior year.
 While the Company's reporting currency is the Canadian dollar, various jurisdictions have net monetary assets or liabilities exposed to other currencies.
-Despite the Company's best efforts to minimize exposure, the loss from Argentina was \$4.1 million as they experienced a significant devaluation of the Peso as part of economic reforms implemented by the new Argentinian government.
+Throughout fiscal 2025, various currencies lost strength against the CAD, while in the prior fiscal year the loss was mainly driven by Argentina as they experienced a significant devaluation of the Peso as part of economic reforms implemented by the Argentinian government.

-The income tax provision for the year was an expense of \$17.9 million, compared to an expense of \$22.7 million for the prior year.
+The income tax provision for the year was an expense of \$11.3 million, compared to an expense of \$17.9 million for the prior year.
 The decrease was driven by an overall decrease in profitability compared to the prior year.

-Net earnings were \$53.1 million or \$0.64 per share (\$0.64 per share diluted) for the year, compared to \$74.9 million or \$0.90 per share (\$0.90 per share diluted) for the prior year.
+Net earnings were \$26.0 million or \$0.32 per share (\$0.32 per share diluted) for the year, compared to \$53.1 million or \$0.64 per share (\$0.64 per share diluted) for the prior year.

-SUMMARY ANALYSIS FISCAL 2023 COMPARED TO FISCAL 2022
+SUMMARY ANALYSIS FISCAL 2024 COMPARED TO FISCAL 2023

-Total revenue for the year ended April 30, 2023 was \$735.7 million, up 13% from revenue of \$650.4 million recorded in the prior year.
-The favourable foreign exchange translation impact, when comparing to the effective rates for the previous year, was approximately \$23 million on revenue, while net earnings were less impacted at approximately \$3 million, as expenditures in foreign jurisdictions tend to be in the same currency as revenue.
+Total revenue for fiscal 2024 was \$706.7 million, down 4% from revenue of \$735.7 million recorded in fiscal 2023.
+The favourable foreign exchange translation impact for fiscal 2024, as compared to the effective rates for the previous year, was approximately \$6 million on revenue, while net earnings were less impacted at approximately \$1 million, as expenditures in foreign jurisdictions tend to be in the same currency as revenue.

-Revenue for the year from Canada - U.S. increased by 10% to \$405.0 million for fiscal 2023, compared to the previous year.
-The growth in this region was mainly attributable to increased revenue from the Company's U.S. operations as its Canadian operations were negatively impacted by a decrease in junior activity in relation to the challenging financing environment they faced.
+Revenue for fiscal 2024 from Canada - U.S. decreased by 15% to \$344.9 million, compared to the previous year.
+This region continued to be negatively impacted by financing constraints for the junior and intermediate miners, causing a decrease in activity from the prior year.